 A Better Alternative to Inventory Forecasting Excel Models

-By now we have established that inventory forecasting in Excel isn't scalable and can lead to errors that hurt your bottom line.
+Now that you understand inventory forecasting in Excel isn't scalable and can lead to errors that hurt your bottom line.
 So, what’s the solution here?
 It's switching to a software that makes inventory forecasting easy and quick.

 Prediko is built specifically for this.
 It’s an AI-powered inventory planning and management platform made for Shopify brands that need accurate forecasts without spending hours in spreadsheets.